 Regardless of the room or building, managing noise levels can be tricky for businesses, schools, libraries, etc. Many soundproof wall partition options are portable room dividers or folding partitions that are made from cotton or polyester.
 While these partitions may reduce the impact of noise, they also have the effect of limiting the line of sight, blocking light, and throwing off the design aesthetics of the room.

 Acoustic wall partitions made of glass, however, allow for unobstructed views throughout the room or building, encourage the flow of light, and increase the design aesthetics.
 They are highly customizable, with options that allow for straight or curved configurations, custom frosting, and a variety of doors to choose from.
 This design flexibility paired with their ability to create soundproof areas makes them a great fit for a variety of applications.

-4 Common Applications for Acoustic Walls
+4 Common Applications for Acoustic Partition Wall

 Many modern offices have forgone the traditional cubicle setup in favor of an open concept.
 The ‘open concept’ office has many benefits, including an increased ability to collaborate, an environment that encourages creativity and imagination, flexible workspaces that meet a variety of needs, unobstructed outdoor views, and an abundance of natural light.

 One common complaint, in fact the complaint that is the biggest drain on employee morale, is the lack of sound privacy in an office.
 This problem can be solved by including acoustic partition walls in the office design.

 Acoustic wall systems create a barrier into which sound is absorbed rather than rebounding back into the room creating additional noise.
 It also halts sound movement into adjacent rooms or hallways, leading to an atmosphere where noise distractions are significantly reduced.